Burial Ground (film): Production

 The film was shot in four weeks, at the Villa Parisi in Frascati, about 20 kilometres (12 mi) from Rome.
-Large portion of the film's budget was used on the special effects by Gino De Rossi and Rosario Prestopino.
+A large portion of the film's budget was used on the special effects by Gino De Rossi and Rosario Prestopino.

-The 25-year-old Peter Bark was cast as the young boy Michael to circumvent Italian laws restricting the use of children in film scenes featuring sexual and violent content.
+The 25-year-old Pietro Barzocchini, credited as Peter Bark, was cast as the young boy Michael to circumvent Italian laws restricting the use of children in film scenes featuring sexual and violent content.

 Release

 Burial Ground: Nights of Terror was given a belated limited release theatrically in the United States by the Film Concept Group in 1985.
 The film grossed $542,501.
 It was subsequently released on VHS by Vestron Video under the alternative title of Burial Ground.
-In the UK the film was released on VHS, on the Apex label, in 1986 as Nights of Terror with over 13 minutes of BBFC and distributor cuts, before being re-released in a more complete, but still censored, version in 2002 on DVD by Vipco, as The Zombie Dead.
-The first legitimate uncut release of the film in the UK did not arrive until 2016, when the BBFC waived all cuts for 88 Films blu-ray/DVD.
+In the UK the film was released on VHS, on the Apex label, in 1986 as Nights of Terror with over 13 minutes of BBFC and distributor cuts.
+The film was finally released uncut in the UK in 2002 by low budget distributor VIPCO under the title The Zombie Dead, and given its first high definition release by 88 Films in 2016.

 The film was released on DVD in the U.S in September 2006 by Shriek Show.
-It is available separately or in a triple feature package Zombie Pack, Vol. 2.
-The Zombie Pack, Vol. 2 includes Burial Ground: Nights of Terror, Flesheater, and Zombie Holocaust.
+It is available separately or in a triple feature package Zombie Pack, Vol. 2, which includes Burial Ground: Nights of Terror, Flesheater, and Zombie Holocaust.
 In June 2011, Shriek Show released it on Blu-ray.
+In 2024, the film was re-released on blu-ray and for the first time in 4K UHD by Severin Films.